 Investing Tips for Beginners

-- A financial advisor can help you decide how to invest your $3 million for interest income.
+- Consult a professional to meet your specific goals.
+A financial advisor can help you determine the best portfolio for your personal situation.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Before investing for interest, most advisors recommends that you pay off any high-interest debt you owe.
+- Build a strong financial foundation.
+Before investing, most advisors recommends that you pay off any high-interest debt you owe.
 At the same time, consider creating an emergency fund to allow you to cover unexpected expenses without dipping into your investment portfolio.
-You may be able to use any of the more liquid and safe interest-earning accounts for your emergency fund.

 Photo credit: ©iStock.com/Pekic, ©iStock.com/AndreyPopov, ©iStock.com/wichayada suwanachun